Background pattern

 Use ofAnestderma

-Do not useAnestdermain the following areas:
+Do not useAnestdermaon the following areas:

-• Areas where there is skin eruption or eczema.
+• Areas with skin rash or eczema.

-• On the eyes or nearby.
+• On or near the eyes.

-• Inside the nose, ear or mouth.
+• Inside the nose, ear, or mouth.

 • On the anus.